VinylBr/InVitroApp/README.md

 1. Download the raw file
 2. Double click the executable file
 3. Once installed, the app will appear in apps panel in MATLAB
+4. It is recommended to use the App in the fullscreen mode for optimal image re-scaling.

 ## Project Overview
 We solve a cellular and population level mathematical model that captures bacterial growth, first mutant appearance at its mean waiting times, and drug-mediated killing controlled by intracellular drug levels in each mutant.
 Here, the model is solved to mimic an in vitro experiment of M. tuberculosis treated with bedaquiline. <br>